 A PhD usually takes 3 years to complete.

 Who do I contact?

-Please email firstname.lastname@example.org for more information.
-Staff in the Graduate Research School will be in touch and let you know what documentation the University will require to consider your admission to the programme.
+Email the Graduate Research School at firstname.lastname@example.org regarding relevant documentation the University will require to consider your admission into the programme.

 How much will it cost?